15 Super Fun Things to Do in Napier

 2. Do an Art Deco Tour

-Several tourism operators offer guided tours of Napier city focusing on its history and local stories through the art deco architecture.
-It’s a great way to discover the city if you have just arrived and experience and easy-to-digest way to learn about the city.
+Several tour operators offer guided tours of Napier city focusing on its history and local stories through the art deco architecture.
+It’s a great way to discover the city if you have just arrived and experience and an easy-to-digest way to learn about the city.
+Book your walking tour with the Art Deco Trust or a vintage car tour with Napier Classic Cars.

 Location: Napier City Centre.